kosehy/fractal/README.md

 - [x] 8.
 Use dispatch table.
 - [x] 9.
 Change manual color.
 - [x] 10.
 Change fractol color.
+- [x] 11.
+Mouse middle click - go to intial state.
+- [x] 12. change fractal state by clicking eyboard Q, W, E, R, T.
-- [ ] 11.
+- [ ] 13.
 You can add bonuses of your own invention, which will be assessed by your evaluators.

 ## Dependencies